evertonmaciel/Rare7/README.md

 rarityForms ( )

 The second function uses the output provided by the first function.
 Then this function classifies the forms of rarity.

+#Data format/information
+Three types of data are supported

 #How to cite
 If you publish your work based on results from Rare7 (R package), please make reference to Arle and Maciel (2019) and Rabinowitz (1981) given in the following list.